Mobile App Development: iOS vs Android

 Just like in desktop computers, mobile devices need system software to manage their software and hardware resources and provide common services for programs.
 The system software in mobile devices is the mobile operating system which comes in two types: (1) free and open source software – source code is open and available for anyone to improve and modify; (2) closed source (proprietary software) – source code is not shared with the public and not open for anyone to view and edit.

-We will talk about the difference between Android and iOS – the two leading mobile operating systems in the world.
+To help out with your decision on what is better for your startup, we will talk about the difference between Android and iOS – the two leading mobile operating systems in the world.
 We will also discuss the similarities and differences

 Android and iOS comparison